bernardinhio/Earthquakes/README.md

 18. I created some UX progress bar feedback for waiting when the Retrofit Request is being processed before sending the response to the activity.

+19. I added Swipe to refresh feature using Android SwipeRefreshLayout that will clear the ArrayList Items then filling them after calling the retrofit request of Api

 ------------- SCREENSHOTS-----------------